Krka Waterfalls from Trogir & Split: Day Trip Guide (2026)

 What should I bring to Krka?

-Comfortable walking shoes, sun protection, water and some cash for lunch.
+Comfortable walking shoes, sun protection, water and some cash for food or the optional Visovac boat trip.
 Swimwear is optional since swimming is no longer allowed at the main falls.

 Related tours